alFrame/ComfyUI-AF-Find-Nodes/README.md

 That's now solved with this custom node/tool.

-Here's a quick video showing the functionallity.
+Here's a quick video showing the functionality.

 [VIDEO]